Myanmar Junta Generals Retire to Take Top Roles in Proxy Party

 He was nominated as Lower House speaker under the NLD government but lost to T Khun Myat.

-Myo Zaw Thein was adjutant general to the Yangon Command chief and commanded the Bureau of Special Operations 5.
+Myo Zaw Thein was the military’s adjutant general, Yangon commander and commanded the Bureau of Special Operations 5.

 Aung Soe was deputy home affairs minister and served as chief of the Bureau of Special Operations 4 and commanded operations in Karen State after the 2021 coup.